halfrost/vue-objccn/README.md

 ### 3. Why not use Weex to build this cross-platform project？

-AWhen I completed the project and tried to convert it directly into Weex, I got a lot of error and most of them cannot be fixed immediately.
+When I completed the project and tried to convert it directly into Weex, I got a lot of errors and most of them cannot be fixed immediately.
 I believe that I use the wrong way, not Weex's problem.
-By the way, Weex has released a new version, and then there is time to put Weeks version of the open source again.
+By the way, Weex has released a new version, and then there is time to put Weex version of the open source again.

 Well, into the topic, Let's introduce this project: